Current Project

 Three-Year Membership

-NASSR offers a three-year membership option for a one-time payment of $195 USD.
+NASSR offers a three-year membership option at both the reduced, graduate student (or impermanent position/unwaged/retired) rate and at the regular rate--that is, $135 USD and $195 USD, respectively.
 As with annual memberships, you will receive a renewal reminder when your account is about to expire.
 Beyond duration, multi-year membership is identical to annual membership in all ways.

 Donate